fhiso/legacy-format/data-model.md

 The list of types contained in this specification are not exhaustive and may be extended by other specifications.

-Extension types' *structure type identifier*s SHOULD be an IRI with an authority component owned by the extension author, as documented in [Basic-Concepts].
+Extension types' *structure type identifier*s SHOULD be an IRI with an authority component owned by the extension author, as documented in [Basic Concepts].

 Implementations encountering an unknown extension structures MAY ignore the structure and its substructures.
 It is RECOMMENDED that unknown extensions be preserved in the dataset if feasible,